laboon/ebook/text/25_test_plans.md

 FUN-TEA-ERROR: 8
 ```

 It's easy to see that for each requirement, there is at least one test covering it.
-If there were another requirement, say:
+If there were another requirement, say,

 * __FUN-COFFEE-FROZEN.__ If the coffee is in a solid and not a liquid state, then the app shall display `THIS COFFEE CAN ONLY BE EATEN, NOT DRUNK` message.

-and we tried to create a traceability matrix, it would be very easy to see that there were no tests checking for this requirement.
+and we tried to create a traceability matrix, it would be very easy to see that there were no tests checking for this requirement:

 ```
 FUN-COFFEE-TOO-HOT: 1, 2